 During your tour you’ll visit the National Museum – an archaeological treasure house.
 Throughout history, civilisations and people converged in Lebanon, connecting East and West in ancient times, leaving the legacy of a rich and varied culture which today is reflected in the museum’s collections.
 Housed in a handsome neo-classical building, the collections range from statuary and mosaics dating from 3000BC to the Byzantine period, as well as a large collection of objects spanning prehistoric to Mamluk periods (13th-16th century AD).

 You’ll also visit Beirut Roman Baths – an outdoor site discovered in 1968 and renovated some 20 years later.
 Excavation continues but these impressive baths with their original hypocaust still intact, offer a glimpse into Roman life in the city.
 Today they serve also as a popular meeting and performance space.

-Look forward to enjoying lunch in a Lebanese Armenian restaurant.
 After your tour return to your hotel and enjoy dinner this evening.
 B, L, D

 Day 3 Sidon and Tyre